 As the undersigned has discussed in a prior decision, the Agency's interpretation of what it means to "approach" a humpback whale under this regulation contemplates some active movement toward the humpback whale under most circumstances.
-See In re Rundle, 2009 WL 2053601 (NOAA 2009)).
-The Agency clarified this aspect of its regulations in responding to comments on the proposed rule prohibiting approaches by stating, "NMFS recognizes a difference between approach and proximity to humpback whales, and that whales may approach vessels."
+See In re regulations in responding to comments on the proposed rule prohibiting approaches by stating, "NMFS recognizes a difference between approach and proximity to humpback whales, and that whales may approach vessels."
 52 Fed.
 Reg.
 44913 (November 23, 1987).